 What If I Have Dental Insurance, Too?

 Numerous dental insurance plans provide coverage for Byte treatment too.
-They have partnerships that bring them in-network with Anthem and Guardian.
-If your plan includes orthodontic benefits, insurance might cover your Byte aligners.
+They have partnerships that bring them in-network with the following companies:

 But orthodontic benefits often come with age limits, lifetime spending limits, and/or waiting periods.
 On top of that, they often only cover a certain percentage of treatment.
 This means that you’ll still have out-of-pocket expenses, and you can cover these expenses with your HSA.